 If you’ve recently had water damage and were told it was dry, but now it smells musty, chances are your assemblies and material are still wet.
 It takes on average 7 to 15 days to dry most structures.
 We specialize in this type of mold issues.

 There are chemicals, cleaners, fogs and sprays that promise to rid your home of mold.
 The Institute of Inspection Cleaning and Restoration Certification (IICRC) produces and maintains a consensus-based standard and the Environmental Protection Agency (EPA) wrote a remediation guideline.
 The IICRC states that vapor based antimicrobials have not been shown to be able to effectively and safely be used for mold remediation.

 There are many different types of mold.
 Some aren’t dangerous, while others lead to chronic and severe health conditions.
 Stachybotrys for example, is also called “toxic mold” because it produces mycotoxins that cause severe health problems.

 If you think you have mold the first sign is a musty odor, peeling or bulging paint, gray, green or black patches and is often seen on ceilings, walls, or flooring.
 Mold usually grows in places such as under the carpet, behind walls, in attics and even in the bathroom.

 Bleach won’t kill mold, it can only make it unable to reproduce.
 It leaves behind all the toxic components behind that can be inhaled and affect your health.
 Never use bleach on wood, carpet, drywall, etc., in an attempt to kill mold, you can cause additional damage.

 Consult with one of our Mold Experts

 You can consult directly with a mold remediation specialist by phone.
-Don’t go it alone, a free phone call can give you invaluable information and we help determine the best course of action.
+Don’t go it alone, a free phone call can give you invaluable information and help determine the best course of action.